The Best Beaches

 Fourmis Beach can be found in the west of the port and has fine gravel sand.
 Children can play safely in the shallow part of the water and there are diving platforms for adults.
 It is near a beautiful boulevard lined with pine and palm trees, though the beach offers no shade.
 Showers and toilets are available but parking can be very difficult and we recommend to look in the town.

 The pebbles on this beach are fine it is almost like sand.
 Petite Afrique Beach is a favorite among Beaulieu-sur-Mer residents.
 This sheltered cove has incredible scenery around and with lots of facilities.
 Showers and toilets are available including lifeguard services and paid parking with enough space.
 There is an area for kids to play in the shade of pine trees, as well as a beach volleyball court, a small snack bar, and a beach club.
 Watersports like skis, paddleboards, and banana boats are available from a private company.

-Marinieres Beach is a thin but long beach stretching for about a kilometer.
+Marinieres Beach in Villefranche-sur-Mer is a thin but long beach stretching for about a kilometer.
 A stunning view surrounds the beach that curves along the coast.
 It is near the train stop and easily accessible, and along the road going to the beach, there are several snack bars.
 Showers and toilets are available.
 There is paid parking that can accommodate about 400 vehicles located between the beach and the train station.